rabbitmq/rabbitmq-website/site/priority.md

 ## <a id="overview" class="anchor" href="#overview">Overview</a>

 RabbitMQ supports adding "priorities" to classic queues.
+Queues with the "priority" feature enabled are commonly referred to as "priority queues".
 Priorities between 1 and 255 are supported, however, **values between 1 and 5 are highly recommended**.
-It is important to know that higher numbers equals higher priorities but as a result, the resource footprint is higher also.
-Classic queues with "priority" implementation are often known as "priority queues".
+It is important to know that higher priority values require more CPU and memory resources, since RabbitMQ needs to internally maintain a sub-queue for each priority from 1, up to the maximum value configured for a given queue.

 A classic queue can become a priority queue by using client-provided [optional arguments](./queues.html#optional-arguments).

 Declaring a classic queue as a priority queue [using policies](#using-policies) is [not supported by design](#using-policies).
 For the reasons why, refer to [Why Policy Definition is not Supported](#using-policies).

 ## <a id="definition" class="anchor" href="#definition">Using Client-provided Optional Arguments</a>